smdn/Smdn.Net.MuninNode/README.md

-# Smdn.Template.Library
+# Smdn.Net.MuninNode
-Smdn.Template.Library is a .NET library template.
+Smdn.Net.MuninNode is a .NET implementation of Munin-Node and Munin-Plugin.